Looking to decrease your water changes and grow some delicious veggies for your family to enjoy? Then you need AQUAPONICS!

 Aquaponic systems are designed to pull nitrate out of your system, make it useful (growing healthy veggies), and not letting it return to your system.
 Plants in ponds are also great at scrubbing out nitrate, but if you don’t trim dead pieces consistently, you are adding ammonia back into your system.

-In order to have a successful aquaponic system, you have to carefully monitor your water quality.
+In order to have a successful aquaponic system, you have to carefully monitor your water quality on a frequent basis.
 Too much nitrate is bad for your fish, but too little and your plants won’t grow.
 Resist adding additional fertilizer to your pond!
-Your fish might not be happy with certain chemicals and levels.
+Your fish might not be happy with certain chemicals and water quality levels.

 And just because your plants are scrubbing out your nitrate does not mean you can completely forget about your water changes!
 Other compounds, such as stress and reproductive hormones can build up and stress out your fish if you forgo your water changes.
 You will probably be able to decrease your volume or frequency of water changes, but do not stop them altogether.